+44 (0)20 7306 email@example.com

 Emer is currently ranked as a Leading Junior in the Property Litigation field by The Legal 500 2017, which describes her as ‘Hardworking with an excellent grasp of detail’.
 The Legal 500 2016 described her as: ‘One of the top juniors at the Chancery Bar; her attention to detail and rigorous analysis [are] particularly good’.

 Emer is a member of the Property Bar Association.

 Notable cases include the following:

-- Emer represents the estate of a deceased businessman who is alleged to have been involved in various property joint ventures relating to exclusive properties in West London.
-The claimants claim millions of pounds in damages for various alleged breaches of contract and misrepresentations.
+- Emer represented the estate of a deceased businessman who is alleged to have been involved in various property joint ventures relating to exclusive properties in West London.
+The claimants claimed millions of pounds in damages for various alleged breaches of contract and misrepresentations.

 - This case followed the explosive Clutterbuck v Al Amoudi case brought by the same claimants (discussed below).

 - In Clutterbuck v Cleghorn, the defendant’s legal team (including Emer and Jonathan Seitler QC) had the majority of the claim struck out as an abuse of process relying on the principle in Aldi Stores 1 WLR 748, as the claimants had failed to bring their claim with other similar claims against Ms Al Amoudi.
 The Court of Appeal upheld the striking out of the majority of the claimants’ case in March 2017.